TimelordUK/node-sqlserver-v8/README.md

 Functionally the API should work exactly as the existing library.
 The existing unit tests pass based on Node 0.12 and also against Node 4.2.1.

-## Node 5.1.1
+## Node >= 5.12.0

-The library has been built against the latest Node 5.1 version.
+The library has been built against the latest Node 5 version.
 The test cases pass OK.

-## Node 6.1.0
+## Node >= 6.2.2

-The library has been built against the latest Node 6.1 version.
+The library has been built against the latest Node 6 version.
 The test cases pass OK, please take library for a spin.
 Note native libraries have been included, it should work out the box.

+## Prepared Statements

+It is now possible to prepare one or more statements which can then be invoked over and over with different parameters.
+There are a few examples in the prepared unit tests. please note that prepared statements remain open during their lifetime, so database resources are taken whilst the statement remains open.
+They can be useful when there is a requirement to run the same SQL with different parameters many times.
+This saves overhead from constantly submitting the same SQL to the server.

+    function employeePrepare(done) {

+    var query =
+        `SELECT [ModifiedDate]
+        ,[BusinessEntityID]
+        ,[OrganizationNode]
+        ,[ModifiedDate]
+        FROM [scratch].[dbo].[Employee]
+        WHERE BusinessEntityID = ?`;

+    // open connection
+    sql.open(connStr, function (err, conn) {
+        assert.ifError(err);
+        // prepare a statement which can be re-used conn.prepare(query, function (e, ps) {
+            // called back with a prepared statement console.log(ps.getMeta());
+            // prepared query meta data avaialble to view assert.ifError(err);
+            // execute with expected paramater
+            ps.preparedQuery([1], function(err, fetched) {
+                console.log(fetched);
+                // can call again with new parameters.
+                // note - free the statement when no longer used,
+                // else resources will be leaked.
+                ps.free(function() {
+                    done();
+                })
+            });
+        });
+    });
+    }

 ## Connect Timeout